Learn more about Charity On Top.

 You know what IS memorable?
 What will make your "gift" stand out above all the others?
 A meaningful, personal Charity On Top gift card.
 You buy a charity gift card for any amount, and you immediately receive a tax-deductible receipt.
 You give the gift card to your friend/family member/colleague/client/vendor and they redeem it for a charity THEY care about.
 Not the charity you choose for them, but the charity THEY love.
 Now that is memorable!
 They will remember you for the highly personal gift (especially if you customize the card with a picture), and be flattered that you thought of them as charitable!

 Our BIG goal is to push all kinds of money to nonprofit organizations – as much as possible!
-To as many as possible, and not just the big charities, but all charities in good standing and there are 1.8 million of them.
+To as many as possible, and not just the big charities, but all charities in good standing and there are over one million of them.
 Local community nonprofits to national causes.
 So, the more Charity On Top gift cards we sell, the more money goes to charities that need the help, without them having to spend money on more fundraising events or development staff, or mailers.
 Anytime you are shopping for a gift, please remember Charity On Top.
 It isn't just our name, it is our heartfelt, mission-driven fanatical philosophy that we need to keep charitable giving at the top of our minds and weave it into our everyday actions.

 Thank you for putting Charity On Top of what you do.